eamontaaffe/google-cloud-functions-clojurescript/README.md

 # Google Cloud Functions with ClojureScript

-How to get started with Google Cloud Functions and ClojureScript extremely quickly.
+ClojureScript running on Google Cloud Functions as quickly as possible.

 We are going to use the NodeJS runtime along with the awesome [Lumo](http://lumo-cljs.org) ClojureScript compiler.
 The Lumo compiler is a completely NodeJS based clojurescript compiler that does not require the JVM to run.
 This means we can use it from within our NodeJS project without installing any external dependencies.